 How to use: Dilute two drops of the essential oil with one glass of water.
 Use this solution to rinse your mouth.

 5. Apply turmeric, ACV, or oregano oil

-However, various large-scale clinical trials and studies are required before establishing the use or efficacy of these ingredients.
+The direct application of oregano oil, turmeric, and apple cider vinegar to the affected teeth are purported treatments for dental problems.
+(5)(6) However, various large-scale clinical trials and studies are required before establishing the use or efficacy of these ingredients.
 It is essential to seek medical care for a tooth abscess.

 Self-Care Tips to Aid Relief

 The following measures can help relieve and limit the pain and pressure on an abscessed tooth:

 - Refrain from consuming extremely hot or cold foods and drinks.

 - Avoid tobacco usage and smoking as it can increase the chances of bacterial plaque.

 - Consume a well-balanced, healthy diet consisting of fruits, vegetables, whole grains, low-fat dairy foods, and lean protein.

 - Include cool and soft foods in your meals, such as mashed potatoes and bananas, to prevent irritation.